mbellucio/matheus-rebase-labs/Readme.md

 be able to insert a CSV file into the database through the webapp application, and this <br>
 should be done using an async job.
 To end it all, all of that must integrated with Docker.

 Here's a peek of the Docker container structure to achieve the project goals:

 - postgres_db
 - rebase_api - api made with Sinatra
 - rebase_test - test container using Ruby Rspec framework
 - rebase_webapp - Frontend webapp in Javascript, using parcel bundler
 - rebase_sidekiq - container setup to use sidekiq for async jobs
-- redis - container to enqueue jobs coming from rebase_sidekiq
+- rebase_redis - container to enqueue jobs coming from rebase_sidekiq

 ## TechStack